antonio-leitao/nau/README.md

 │   │   IDX_RustProject
 ```
 ### `.nau` file
-Each template should have a now file that specified which files are templated and have to be collapsed.
+Each template should have a `.nau` file that specified which files are templated and have to be collapsed, the syntax is the same as `.gitignore`.

 ### `make init`
 After collapsing the template `nau` will attempt to run the Makefile command `make init` this is usefull to initiate any template specific environments such as node or conda.

+# Template Syntax
+NAU uses golang's templating syntax to collapse the templates.
+Currently